RapidRabbit-11485/PNGTuber-GPT/README.md

 You as the admin of the bot, can manually edit the file to teach the bot anything about any keyword.
 However, I have implemented a custom action for Streamer.bot that will update this file with the username of the viewer that is requesting the bot to remember something, and anything they type will be remembered about themselves.
 This can also be setup as a redemption instead of a command.
 I have exampled a !modteach command that you can import to allow the mods to teach the bot something about themselves.
 This can be expanded for anyone to use just by changing the command and the permissions on it.

-# Import Teach Custom Action in C#
-This section will help you import the Custom Action for Teach that will allow users to teach the bot Open Streamer.bot

-1. Click on the Import button on the main menu
-2. Post the entire contents of the Teach file into the Import String box
-3. Switch to the commands tab, and make sure that the Teach action is checked
-4. Click the Import button

-Now we need to update some variables for the action to work.

-1. Update the value of KEYWORD_FILE_PATH to the full path to your Keywords_Context.json file that contains your keyword database.
-An example file is provided in the repository.
-2. Update the Speak action to use the Voice Alias you want it to use in Speaker.bot.
-This allows you to have the bot use a different voice or the same voice as your other actions in Speaker.bot.

-# Import !modteach Command
-In this section we will import the !modteach_command command file into Streamer.bot.
-When imported this command will let you trigger the GPT Action from Twitch Chat to test your bot.

-1. Open Streamer.bot
-2. Click on the Import button on the main menu
-3. Post the entire contents of modteach_command into the Import String box
-4. Switch to the commands tab, and make sure that !modteach is checked
-5. Click the Import button
-6. Test the action in Twitch Chat

 # Create PNGTuber and route audio to the PNGTuber
 In this section we will install Veadotube Mini from veadotube.
 This is very simple software that let’s use animate our PNGTuber on a keyable background that we can capture to OBS and overlay on the stream.
 You can also run multiple instances of it so that you can appear as a PNGTuber as well.
 You can edit the actions we imported to display or show the PNGTuber when it is talking; but it is beyond the scope of this getting started document.